 The bill, which cleared the Democratic-controlled state Senate last month, 21-14, is scheduled to go into effect on May 1 after receiving Hickenlooper's signature.

 Although winning passage on mostly party-line votes of Democrats, the measure drew support from one Republican in the Senate and two in the House.

 Among other rights, the measure would allow same-sex couples to make vital health decisions for an incapacitated partner, collect survivor benefits after the death of a partner, adopt a partner's child and visit a partner who is incarcerated in prison or confined to a mental health facility.

 "This bill is about three simple things: it's about love, it's about family and it's about equality under the law," Colorado House Speaker Mark Ferrandino, an openly gay Democrat and a sponsor of the bill, told fellow lawmakers.

-On Monday, lawmakers in the House rejected a number of Republican-sponsored amendments to the bill.
+Before final passage of the civil unions bill in Colorado, lawmakers rejected a number of Republican-sponsored amendments to the bill.

 One would have granted faith-based adoption and foster-care agencies an exemption to refuse to place children with same-sex couples on religious grounds.

 Catholic Charities, which runs a foster care and adoption service in Colorado, said in a statement that the bill threatens the group's "valuable mission to the community."

 CitizenLink, a policy arm of the conservative Christian group Focus on the Family, also opposed the bill.

 "The basic objection is that it mimics marriage, and marriage is an institution that should be held up as an ideal for society, and the only definition of marriage there is one man and one woman," said Bruce Hausknecht of CitizenLink.